 Stop the engine before the craft is less than 0.6 m (2 ft) off the bottom to prevent jet pump damage by objects sucked up from the bottom.

-3. Press the engine stop button or pull the lanyard key off the engine shut-off switch to come to a complete stop.
+Press the engine stop button or pull the lanyard key off the stop button to come to a complete stop.

 A. Throttle Lever